Why Digital Ally Inc. (DGLY)’s Most Recent Report Reveals Some Hints About Its Future

-Digital Ally Inc. (NASDAQ:DGLY) went up by 17.34% from its latest closing price compared to the recent 1-year high of $7.10.
-The company’s stock price has collected 18.02% of gains in the last five trading sessions.
+Digital Ally Inc. (NASDAQ:DGLY) went up by 8.43% from its latest closing price compared to the recent 1-year high of $7.10.
+The company’s stock price has collected -11.33% of loss in the last five trading sessions.
 Press Release reported on 04/05/21 that Digital Ally Announces Notable Domestic and International Orders for Body-Worn and In-Car Camera Systems

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.